Whoaa512/starred/README.md

 ## Others

+- [karanpratapsingh/system-design](https://github.com/karanpratapsingh/system-design) - Learn how to design systems at scale and prepare for system design interviews
 - [fiatjaf/awesome-jq](https://github.com/fiatjaf/awesome-jq) - A curated list of awesome jq tools and resources.
 - [WebKit/WebKit](https://github.com/WebKit/WebKit) - Home of the WebKit project, the browser engine used by Safari, Mail, App Store and many other applications on macOS, iOS and Linux.
 - [bigscience-workshop/model_card](https://github.com/bigscience-workshop/model_card) -